- 5 Days

 Lunch is at leisure today before rounding out the studio visits with Cypress Moon Studios.
 Located on the beautiful Tennessee River, the Swampers moved here in 1977 after outgrowing the building on Jackson Highway.
 Step inside where Dr. Hook, The Commodores, and Julian Lennon, son of John Lennon, have found inspiration.
 Lennon penned his lyric "Sitting on a pebble by the river playing guitar" for the song "Valotte" after spending time in the Shoals.
 Today Cypress Moon is a concert venue, recording studio, and film production facility.
 Movies produced by the studio include When I Find the Ocean, recipient of five Dove Awards, and The Story of Bonnie and Clyde.

-Afterwards, return to the hotel to rest and refresh before relishing an afternoon of independent exploration.
+Afterwards, return to the hotel to rest and refresh before relishing an afternoon of independent exploration and dinner on your own.
 With its own unique brand of southern charm, Florence is a welcome haven for musicians, artists, designers, chefs, and entrepreneurs.
 Fashion designers Billy Reid and Natalie Chanin both have flagship stores here.
 Guests never know who they might encounter!
-The city offers guests the opportunity to mingle with locals and enjoy a craft beer or two, delve into Native American heritage at the Florence Indian Mound Museum, inspect a plethora of antiques and Civil War artifacts at Pope's Tavern, search a Frank Lloyd Wright designed property known as the Rosenbaum House, or get back to nature with croplands, rolling grasslands, and wildlife at Key Cave National Wildlife Refuge.

 Overnight: The Stricklin Hotel (B)